NorESMhub/NorESM/doc/diagnostics/flexpart-noresm.rst

 To run it you need to type

-Modification since version 1.0 (for Noresm)
+Modification since version FLEXPART-NORESM 1.0
 ===========

 outputields in netcdf

-updated scavenging parametrization (Grythe et al., 2017)
+updated scavenging parametrization (Grythe et al., 2017), https://gmd.copernicus.org/articles/10/1447/2017/

 inputfile/program files defining the grid used in NorESM2 updated (grid_atm_288x192.nc)